Hone logo

 Output: false

-Explanation: undefined is a primitive type but not NaN.
+Explanation: undefined is not NaN.

 Constraints